 1 - 2 page research proposal;

-3 letters of recommendation (to be sent directly by the referees).
+3 letters of recommendation (to be sent directly by your referees).

-Referees: letters of recommendation can be emailed directly to firstname.lastname@example.org
+Referees: please email letters of recommendation to firstname.lastname@example.org.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.

 Internal Number: 35146

 About University of British Columbia, Stewart Blusson Quantum Matter Institute